CleverCloud/stream-dns/README.md

 Build: `go install kafka-dns/tools/producer`
 Usage: `producer name type content ttl priority`
 Run: `$GOPATH/bin/producer yolo.com A 2.4.4.6 3600 0`

+### Metrics

+To test the metrics system you can use the `statsd` output.
+You just have to configure this by setting two env variables: `DNS_STATSD_ADDRESS`, `DNS_STATSD_PREFIX`.
+You can use [Cernan](https://github.com/postmates/cernan), a telemetry and logging aggregation server for a dev environment.

 ## Continuous integration